 Steele felt as if he had hit a jackpot.
 “Yes.
 I can imagine how much safer you feel,” he said but secretly laughed at her stupidity.
 “Can I buy you dinner tonight?
 What time do you get off?”

 “Let me see,” and she looked at her watch.
-“It’s about 5 o’clock now.
-I won’t be off until ten tonight.
-That’s a bit late for dinner.
-How about tomorrow night?
-I have the day off.”
+“It’s about 3 o’clock now.
+I won’t be off until nine tonight.
+Maybe I can get off work early.
+Would it be okay if we have a late night dinner?”

 “That sounds great, Amy.
-How about six?” and Steele flashed her one of his sincerest smiles looking directly into her eyes.
+How about I call you before coming over?”
+Steele flashed her one of his sincerest smiles looking directly into her eyes.
 “I won’t forget your deep blue eyes, Amy.
 Can I have your address and phone number?”